March 25, 2020

 With cron jobs, you can automate system maintenance, disk space monitoring, and schedule backups.
 Because of its nature, cron jobs are great for a computer that works 24/7 — a server.

 Please note that while cron jobs are mostly used by system administrators, it can be incredibly useful for web developers too.
-For example, to deactivate an expired account, check broken links, or even send newsletters for targeted users.
+For example, use cron to deactivate expired accounts, check broken links, or even send newsletters for targeted users.

-Basically, you can create and edit cron jobs using a few different methods.
-In this tutorial, we would like to show you how to do it using the Linux Shell Prompt (Terminal).
+You can create and edit cron jobs using a few different methods.
+In this tutorial, we will show you how to do it using the Linux Shell Prompt (Terminal).

 If you have a VPS at Hostinger, you can find the login credentials in your VPS management tab, and access your server through SSH.
 If you’re having trouble, check out our PuTTY SSH tutorial.